-ARTS AND CULTURE
+ARTS, CULTURE AND HERITAGE

 Arts and Culture focuses on the holistic development of students by creating opportunities for their participation in the arts.
-Arts and Culture provides an environment in which students are able to exercise and develop their need for cultural and artistic expression.
+The Department of Arts, Culture and Heritage provides an environment in which students are able to exercise and develop their need for cultural and artistic expression.
 It aims at introducing the University to a wider South African community as an institution with a responsibility towards community development and which has a commitment to addressing past imbalances in the arts.